-In June 2020 June, we began work on the creation of a staff and student Charter for Action and strategic long-term plan, worked on concurrently and collaboratively.
-The first forum meeting took place on Tuesday 22nd September 2020, this led to the establishment of a 'Charter for Action' staff committee group to action the priorities identified, refinements in our curriculum offer on a whole school level, regular professional development and training for staff and an increase in school led and student led 'Inclusion and Diversity' groups.
+In June 2020, we began work on the creation of a staff and student Charter for Action and strategic long-term plan, worked on concurrently and collaboratively.
+The first forum meeting took place on Tuesday 22 September 2020, this led to the establishment of a 'Charter for Action' staff committee group to action the priorities identified, refinements in our curriculum offer on a whole school level, regular professional development and training for staff and an increase in school led and student led 'Inclusion and Diversity' groups.
 In June 2021, we also appointed a Sixth Form student president to further develop our work in this area.
+This work has continued and is now well-embedded in the School.
+In 2022/2023, we appointed a Diversity Lead to continue to track and monitor the impact of this work.
+The Council for Unity and Equality was formally established in 2022/2023.
+This is a student led council, supported by the leadership team that works on a programme of activities linked to raising awareness about Equality and Diversity.
+As part of this, for the second year running, students arranged a full day of cultural activities, including a cultural fashion show and follow up activities.
+This will now become an annual event which celebrates the diversity of our school.
+In 2022/2023, students worked with four other local secondary schools as part of our student-led Diversity, Equality and Inclusion conference that was hosted at Wellingborough School.
+It is our intention to host a follow up conference, organised by students also.